sillsdev/ArtOfReading/README.md

 The index is a tab-delimited, unicode (utf-8) text file.
 The first row is heading and iso-639 language codes:

-filename(tab)subfolder(tab)artist(tab)country(tab)en(tab)fr(tab)es
+filename(tab)subfolder(tab)en(tab)fr(tab)es

-Those first four columns must be named *exactly* as shown.
+There are only two required columns: filename and at least one language. *subfolder* is optional, use this if your files are not all together in one folder.
+Any other columns that have more than three letters will be ignored.
+So for example if you have and "artist" column, that's great, leave it in there.
+Maybe someday it will be of use.

 Following that header row, your index needs a row for each image in the collection.
 Within a column of index terms for a language, terms are separated by commas.
-For examlpe, this row is for a file named "B-NA-2".
+For example, this row is for a file named "B-NA-2".
 It could end in ".tif", ".png", whatever, the index doesn't care.
 It is in a subfolder named "Brazil".

 B-NA-2(tab)Brazil(tab)Romero Britto(tab)Brazil(tab)bird,bird of prey,hawk,flying(tab)птица,хищная птица(tab)burung,burung pemangsa

 # Processing your images

-The idea is that you want an automated process that will take each image in the images/ directory, get it all ready, and deposit it in the /output/process-images directory.
+The idea is that we need an automated process that will take each image in the images/ directory, get it all ready, and deposit it in the /output/process-images directory.
 You never commit anything in /output to github; instead the installer maker will gather file from there when it makes the installer.
+For that we have process-images.bat.

 What the process-images.bat batch file does: